5 Things to Know When Considering Retirement in Belize

 Due diligence extends not only into the property you are buying but also into the lifestyle you want to live.
 What is important to you?
 Many retirees choose Ambergris Caye for things such as: the incredible access to the sea, the amazing produce and seafood, and the relaxed environment on the island.
 English being the official language is a popular reason for choosing Belize as well.

 These are just a few of the most important considerations for retirees who are interested in exploring foreign real estate ownership.
-If this has helped to answer some of your questions, you may want to request a copy of the International Consumer Resource Guide with due diligence guidelines and additional information about Belize.
+I would like to offer you, free of charge, our Country Guide on Belize.
+You’ll want to keep it forever, it’s that good.